FairwindsOps/pentagon/docs/components.md

       - `ig_max_size`: Max number of instance in the default node group. (default: 3)
       - `ig_min_size`: Min number of instance in the default node group. (default: 3)
       - `ssh_key_path`: Path of public key for ssh access to nodes. (required)
+      - `network_cidr`: VPC cidr for Kops created Kubernetes subnetes (default: 172.0.0.0/16)
+      - `network_cidr_base`: First two octects of the network to template subnet cidrs from  (default: 172.0)
+      - `third_octet`: Starting value for the third octet of the subnet cidrs (default: 16)
+      - `network_mask`: Value for network mask in subnet cidrs (defalt: 24)
+      - `third_octet_increment`: Increment to increase third octet by for each of the Kubernetes subnets (default: 1) By default, the cidr of the first three private subnets will be 172.20.16.0/24, 172.20.17.0/24, 172.20.18.0/24
+      - `authorization`: Authorization type for cluster.
+Allowed values are `alwaysAllow` and `rbac` (default: alwaysAllow)
     - Example Config File
     ```
     availability_zones: [eu-west-1a, eu-west-1b, eu-west-1c]